Omnija/Snack-World-3ds-Translations/README.md

 as it will delete your save file.
 Applying the updates cia will not delete your save file.

 ### Modders:
-Omnija -  Translator, Graphic Design, ROM Hacking
+Omnija -  Translator, Artist, ROM Hacking
-Sotaeko - Translator, Editor, Community Management
+Sotaeko - Translator, Artist, Editor, Community Management

 ## Screenshots